SOBotics/Guttenberg/feedback.md

 ## Texts for the flag

 ### Plagiarism
-> This post is plagiarized from an other answer. [link to CopyPastor] #plagiarism
+> This post is plagiarized from an other answer [link to the other answer], as can be seen here [link to CopyPastor] #plagiarism

 ### Repost
 We only flag reposts, if the user posted the same answer again, after we added a [comment](#auto-comments).
-> The user is posting the same answer to lots of questions instead of flagging them as duplicate.
-Example: [link to CopyPastor]
+> The answer is a repost of their other answer [link to the other answer], but as there are slight differences as seen here [link to CopyPastor], no auto flag wouldn't be raised.

 ## Auto-comment